n0r3a/sms_service_test/README.md

 # SMS Application for testing
-This is a small SMS application, built with python (bottle) and nginx
+This is a tiny sms application, built with python (bottle).
+One is for sending sms and the other for receiving sms Tested and working together with nginx and SSL

 1.)
 Built with python (bottle) \
 2.)
 Nginx webserver \